tail head cat sleep

 DESCRIPTION

-These routines are included as a conversion aid for programs that use the termcap library.
-Their parameters are the same and the routines are emulated using the terminfo database.
-Thus, they can only be used to query the capabilities of entries for which a terminfo entry has been compiled.
+ncurses provides the foregoing variables and functions as a compatibility layer for programs that use the termcap library.
+The API is the same, but behavior is emulated using the term info database.
+Thus, it can be used only to query the capabilities of terminal database entries for which a term info entry has been compiled.

 1 on success,

-0 if there is no such entry (or that it is a generic type, having too little information for curses applications to run), and
+0 if there is no such entry (or if the matching entry describes a generic terminal, having too little information for curses applications to run), and

-&amp;#187; The emulation ignores the buffer pointer bp.
-The termcap library would store a copy of the terminal description in the area referenced by this pointer.
-However, ncurses stores its terminal descriptions in compiled binary form, which is not the same thing.
+&amp;#187; ncurses ignores the buffer pointer bp, as do other termcap implementations conforming to portions of X/Open Curses now withdrawn.
+The BSD termcap library would store a copy of the terminal type description in the area referenced by this pointer. term info stores terminal type descriptions in compiled form, which is not the same thing.

-The tgetflag routine gets the boolean entry for id, or zero if it is not available.
+tgetflag reports the Boolean entry for id, or zero if it is not available.

-The tgetnum routine gets the numeric entry for id, or -1 if it is not available.
+tgetnum obtains the numeric entry for id, or -1 if it is not available.

-The tgetstr routine returns the string entry for id, or zero if it is not available.
-Use tputs to output the returned string.
-The area parameter is used as follows:
+tgetstr returns the string entry for id, or NULL if it is not available.
+Use tputs to output the string returned.
+The area parameter is used as follows.

 &amp;#187; It is assumed to be the address of a pointer to a buffer managed by the calling application.

 &amp;#187; However, ncurses checks to ensure that area is not NULL, and also that the resulting buffer pointer is not NULL.
-If either check fails, the area parameter is ignored.
+If either check fails, area is ignored.

-&amp;#187; If the checks succeed, ncurses also copies the return value to the buffer pointed to by area, and the area value will be updated to point past the null ending this value.
+&amp;#187; If the checks succeed, ncurses also copies the return value to the buffer pointed to by area, and the library updates area to point past the null character terminating this value.

-&amp;#187; The return value itself is an address in the terminal description which is loaded into memory.
+&amp;#187; The return value itself is an address in the terminal type description loaded into memory.

-&amp;#187; Because the capability may have padding characters, the output of tgoto should be passed to tputs rather than some other output function such as printf.
+&amp;#187; The capability may contain padding specifications; see subsection Delays and Padding of terminfo(5).
+The output of tgoto should thus be passed to tputs rather than some other output function such as printf(3).

 &amp;#187; While tgoto is assumed to be used for the two-parameter cursor positioning capability, termcap applications also use it for single-parameter capabilities.

-Doing this shows a quirk in tgoto: most hardware terminals use cursor addressing with row first, but the original developers of the termcap interface chose to put the column parameter first.
-The tgoto function swaps the order of parameters.
-It does this also for calls requiring only a single parameter.
+Doing so reveals a quirk in tgoto: most hardware terminals use cursor addressing with row first, but the original developers of the termcap interface chose to put the col (column) parameter first.
+The tgoto function swaps the order of its parameters.
+It does this even for calls requiring only a single parameter.
 In that case, the first parameter is merely a placeholder.

-&amp;#187; Normally the ncurses library is compiled with terminfo support.
-In that case, tgoto uses tparm(3X) (a more capable formatter).
+&amp;#187; Normally the ncurses library is compiled without full termcap support.
+In that case, tgoto uses an internal version of tparm(3X) (a more capable function).

 However, tparm is not a termcap feature, and portable termcap applications should not rely upon its availability.

-The tputs routine is described on the curs_terminfo(3X) manual page.
-It can retrieve capabilities by either termcap or terminfo name.
+tputs is described in curs_terminfo(3X).
+It can retrieve capabilities by either termcap or term info code.

-The variables PC, UP and BC are set by tgetent to the terminfo entry's data for pad_char, cursor_up and backspace_if_not_bs, respectively.
+The variables PC, UP and BC are set by tgetent to the term info entry's data for pad_char, cursor_up and backspace_if_not_bs, respectively.
 UP is not used by ncurses.
-PC is used in the tdelay_output function.
-BC is used in the tgoto emulation.
-The variable ospeed is set by ncurses in a system-specific coding to reflect the terminal speed.
+PC is used by delay_output(3X).
+BC is used by tgoto emulation.
+The variable ospeed is set by ncurses using a system-specific encoding to indicate the terminal's data rate.

 RETURN VALUE